Speaker Presentation Guidelines

 - Providing context is good, stating the obvious dilutes your message (e.g., “data doubles every X,” “Business pace is increasing”).
 Our conference attendees are seasoned professionals who know.

-- If showing examples or links, have everything cued up ahead of presentation ready to go; do not wasting time searching or loading.
+- If showing examples or links, have everything cued up ahead of presentation ready to go; do not waste time searching or loading.

 - Pick your approach: Case Study or presenting an approach, idea, or solution.